jamesbdev/WDI-PROJECT-2/README.md

 3) to do in the future

- adding more features, becoming more confident using javascript
+ adding more features, becoming more confident using javascript, node js